PeterMnev/ArduinoTemperatureDisplay/README.md

 # ArduinoTemperatureDisplay

-Project which allows you to display temperature and humidity data on a 4 Digit LCD screen.
+Project which allows you to display temperature and humidity data on a 4 Digit LED screen.

 ### Project Materials: